Trump goes off on sweeping House investigation into Russia, his finances

 The back-and-forth comes after Trump, in Nixon-esque fashion, attacked the ongoing investigations he faces during his State of the Union address.

-In his final State of the Union address, former President Richard Nixon called for an end to the Watergate probe.
+In his last State of the Union address, in 1974, President Richard Nixon called for an end to the Watergate probe.
 He would resign as a result of it later that year.

 House Speaker Nancy Pelosi told reporters after a Democratic Caucus meeting on Wednesday that Trump's comment "was a threat."